Ow1onp/Ow1onp/README.md

 # 🌟 Hello!
-I'm Gakkiopl 🌟
+I'm Ow1onp 🌟

 Welcome to my GitHub profile!
 I'm a passionate developer who loves to transform caffeine into code and ideas into reality.
 Here's a little bit about me:

 ## 🧑‍💻 About Me
 - 🔭 Currently working on: **EasyChat**
 - 🌱 Learning all about: Artificial Intelligence, C#, and Algorithms
-- 📫 How to reach me: Mail:Gakkiopl@qq.com
+- 📫 How to reach me: Mail:Ow1onp@Outlook.com

 ## 🚀 My Projects
 Here are a few cool projects I've been working on: